TheMilkies/Cate/readme.md

 - A *NIX operating system (Linux, BSD, MacOS, etc)
 - A C++17 compiler (I used g++)
 - GNU Flex 2.6.4 or greater ([read setup here](flex_setup.md)) (not required in x86_64 builds because we included the headers and a static library)

-- GNU Make (if you don't have Cate installed)
+### Building with build.sh
+To build with build.sh, run `./build.sh`, it builds the smol cate
+### Building with Cate
+To build with Cate, run `cate build`, it builds the smol cate by default
 ### Building with GNU Make
 To build with Make, run `make`. or if you want a smaller executable, run `make smol`
-### Building with Cate
-To build with Cate, run `cate build`,  or if you want a smaller executable, run `cate smol`
 ### Installing
-To install, use `sudo cate install`, or `sudo make install` if you prefer installing with make.
+To install use `sudo cp out/cate /usr/bin/cate`, or `sudo make install` if you prefer installing with make.

 ## How to use Cate
 ### Command-line